aarushi-a/mobileapps_asessment/README.md

 # mobileapps_asessment
 Robot.Java is the main file to run.
-It is currently incomplete and only sets up the menu and takes the Table's order.
+It is currently does not do all the restaurant operations needed, but sets up the menu and takes the Table's order.

 Assumptions:
 1. They do not cancel or want to change their order later